-Moreover, as the learners were responding to the items on their questionnaire, the researcher also requested the ESP instructor to fill in the instructor's
+Moreover, as the learners were responding to the items on their questionnaire, the researcher also requested the ESP instructor to fill in the instructor's questionnaire.
+Besides that, a schedule-structured interview was conducted in order to interview the instructor.
+Table 3 shows the distribution of instructors who participated in the questionnaire and interview survey by ESP program.

-Table 3 Distribution of instructors who participated in the questionnaire and interview survey by ESP program
+Distribution of instructors who participated in the questionnaire and interview survey by ESP program

-survey by Est program

 ESP program Number

 Sciences 3

 Engineering 1

 Humanities 4